d-bl/GroundForge/docs/help/Replace.md

 Drop stitches
 -------------
-To remove a stitch from the prototype, you can use `-` (a single dash and no other symbols) for the stitch.
+To remove a stitch from the pattern, you can use `-` (a single dash and no other symbols) for the stitch.
 If you delete all the text from a stitch field, the default value is used.
-The default stitch is the text that appears in the bottom row of boxes in "Define a repeat", as shown in the figure above.
+The default stitch is the text that appears in the bottom row of boxes in _Pattern definition_, as shown in the figure above.
 If there is no text in this box, the default is `ctc`.

 _Warning_: too many adjacent dropped stitches may cause weird thread diagrams in which the pairs swap before a stitch is made.